almostengr/almostengr.github.io/docs/lifestyle/2020-04-05-notes-from-session-writing-book-quaratine.md

 Amazon (KDP)
 Ingram Sparks

-dont necessarily need to do an NDA as the book itself is copyrighted.
+don't necessarily need to do an NDA as the book itself is copyrighted.
 The platforms have user agreements that your work is protected.
 Confirm the terms and conditions

 see what are the books that are selling right now and what the colors and looks are current